cwatson1998/cis-6730-hw-spin/README.md

 The official installation instructions are [here](https://spinroot.com/spin/Man/README.html).
 They explain how to install using pre-built binaries, or by building from source.
 If you choose to use pre-built binaries, make sure you get the right one for your OS (there is not one for Apple Silicon (M1 or M2) macs).

 If you would prefer to build from source, you can clone the [official Github repo](https://github.com/nimble-code/Spin) and build from source.
 This looks something like `make; sudo cp Src/spin /usr/local/bin`, depending on your OS.
+Many students had success with this last year.

 ### Windows install
 For a more in-depth guide on how to install (including MinGW), see [this blog post](https://blog.nathanv.me/posts/spin-windows/).